By Elizabeth Carberry (Guest contributor)

 For me, experiencing the work of Januszkiewicz is a moment of reflection, the recollection of a memory or simply an appreciation of some of the deepest, truest colors I’ve ever seen on canvas.
 I equate the experience to spending time in the Rothko room at the Phillips Collection.
 Januszkiewicz’s connection to the WCS, appreciation of color and inspiration of music are clear.
 What is harder to see is her deep passion and appreciation for her materials, inspirations, colors, predecessors and peers.
 In every way she pours this passion on to each canvas, in bright, brilliant color.

-Color Riffs at Mclean Project for the Arts has been extended through November 10.
+Color Riffs is open at Mclean Project for the Arts through October 24.
+For more information on Barbara Januszkiewicz visit her website at, www.barbaraj.info.
 You can next see her work at the Hirshhorn Holiday Shop with WPA in December.